duanchi1230/NLP_Project_AI2_Reasoning_Challenge/README.md

 1.

 ## Dataset Description
 The data set could found [Allen Institute for AI ARC](https://leaderboard.allenai.org/arc/submissions/public).
 The dataset contains 7,787 natural grade-school level multiple-choice SCIENCE questions.
 This dataset's level of difficulty requires far more powerful knowledge and reasoning capability than ever before datasets such SQuAD or SNLI.
 The data set has two partitions: EASY Set and CHALLENGE Set.
+And inside each set, it is also devided into train, test and development sets.
+The data set also

 <b> Easy: </b>
 Easy-Train Set: 2251 questions